g0mb4/nmsd/README.md

   + if the solution is accepted: increase the step size, to avoid unnecessary computation,
   + otherwise: decrease the step size and rerun the calculation.

-This way we directly control the local error.
+This way we directly control the error by ensuring it remains below the combined threshold defined by the **absolute tolerance** and the **relative tolerance**.

 The **Dormand–Prince method** is a **fifth-order** method with a **fourth-order** error estimation.
 The **Butcher tableau** of the method: